PranavPatel292/project-euler-107/README.md

 ## How Union-Find Works

 Kruskal's algorithm needs a way to check if adding an edge would create a cycle.
 The `Union-Find` solves this by tracking which nodes are already connected.
-It is simpler than the DFS cycle check logic.
+It is simpler than the DFS cycle check logic, at least it is what I thought and Claude confirmed it.

 For example: